40 Years of Experience- Hundreds of Millions Won

 For justice and compensation, call our Houston wrongful death attorneys.
 We will fight for you and honor the memory of your loved one.

 For over 40 years, families have trusted our firm for wrongful death lawsuits.
 We have an undefeated record in wrongful death litigation.
 Our success in securing maximum compensation speaks for itself.
-We are committed to getting the best results for you and your family.
+We are committed to getting the best results for you and your family, including securing the financial support your family needs after a wrongful death.

 If you believe your loved one’s death was the result of another person’s fault, contact Houston wrongful death lawyer Greg Baumgartner as soon as possible.
 We offer a free case evaluation and contingent attorneys’ fees.